 There are two band levels which local authorities can apply either.
 Band 2 comprises of £70 (higher) and £50 (lower) charges.
 Band 1 comprises of £60 (higher) £40 (lower) charges.
-During 2018-2019 the council operated under band 2 charges.
+During 2022-2023 the council operated under band 2 charges.

-In 2022 it is intended that local authorities will also be given the power to apply for the powers to enforce certain moving traffic offences such as one way street contraventions, no entry restrictions, prohibited turns, yellow boxes, pedestrian zones etc. In the meantime, the police will continue to be responsible for enforcement of these offences.
+In 2022 local authorities were given the opportunity to apply for the powers to enforce certain moving traffic offences such as one way street contraventions, no entry restrictions, prohibited turns, yellow boxes, pedestrian zones etc. Sunderland City Council intend to apply to the Department of Transport for these powers in October 2023 if successful the new powers will be authorised and the order set before Parliament in Spring 2024 (parliamentary calendar allowing).
+In the meantime, the police will continue to be responsible for enforcement of these offences.